Why We Should Care about the Consumer Reports MacBook Pro Rating

 Like many people, I scratched my head when Consumer Reports issued a “not recommended” evaluation of the 2016 MacBook Pro on 22 December 2016.
 It wasn’t that the new laptops are above reproach; rather, it was the huge inconsistency in battery life that CR saw across multiple tests of three different units.
 As a technology journalist, I knew what I’d do in that circumstance: assume it was my fault because of the erratic results in the tests — battery life ranging from 3.75 hours to 16 hours with the same model — and isolate my testing decisions until I found the problem, whether it was mine or Apple’s.
 I’ve done this many times myself, including finding significant bugs in the first 802.11n AirPort routers that Apple later fixed.

 The apparent reason for CR’s test result inconsistency was revealed on 11 January 2017.
 After Apple reviewed the test methodology provided by CR, the firm discovered a bug that affected a setting available only after enabling developer options in Safari.
 Apple has already released a developer beta of Sierra that fixes the bug, and CR says it will retest the laptops with the bug fix in place.
+Update: CR performed its tests with the fix in place and now recommends the MacBook Pro.

 I found myself aggravated by this situation, though not through a desire to defend Apple nor to denigrate Consumer Reports, despite its history in leading the charge on the non-existent Antennagate issue back with the iPhone 4 (see “Apple Responds to iPhone 4 Antenna Issue,” 16 July 2010).